Congratulations on getting a pet! You’re in for a journey.

 These are great for helping your new pup get used to a collar, and you can easily change the length until you find the perfect fit.
 Besides, puppies grow incredibly quickly, making this item one of the puppy must haves.

-A popular choice is the Blueberry classic dog collar.
+A popular choice is the Blueberry classic dog collar on Amazon.
 They come in 20 different colors, so you’re sure to find the ideal one for your pup’s personality and style.
 Plus, they’re made from eco-friendly plastic.
 Be sure to measure your dog using the guide before buying.

 Just as essential as the collar, a leash is the pet owner’s right-hand man when it comes to training, and it should be high up your puppy supply list.